Practice of the Week

-These reactions to imperfection are major second darts (as described in last week's Practice of the Week).
+These reactions to imperfection are major "second darts" (as described in "Don't Throw the Second Dart").
 They make you feel a lot worse than you need to, create issues with others, and make it harder to take skillful action.

 Here's the alternative: let the broken cup be a broken cup without adding judgment, resistance, blaming, or worry to it.

 Make appropriate efforts to improve things, but realize the impossibility of perfecting anything; even the most sophisticated technology cannot produce a perfectly flat table.
 You just can't perfect your personality, thoughts, or behavior; trying to do so is like trying to polish Jell-O. Nor can you perfect others or the world.
 Open to this fact: you cannot perfectly protect your loved ones, or eliminate all of your own health risks, or prevent people from doing stupid things.
 At first this opening could feel poignant or sad, but then you'll likely feel a breath of fresh air, a freedom, and a surge of energy to do the things you can now that you're not undermined by the hopelessness of making anything perfect.